-New and Amended Standards Not Yet Adopted
+New or Revised Standards, Amendments to Standards and Interpretations Not Yet Adopted

-A number of new and amended standards are effective for annual periods beginning after January 1, 2016 and have not been applied in preparing the interim consolidated financial statements.
+A number of new and amended standards are effective for annual periods beginning after January 1, 2015 and have not been applied in preparing the interim consolidated financial statements.
 Unless otherwise indicated, none of these is expected to have a significant effect on the interim consolidated financial statements.